 Half of China's oil imports sail through the Mandeb Strait off Djibouti, which connects the Mediterranean Sea and the Indian Ocean.
 China says it will use the Djibouti base to support anti-piracy, UN peacekeeping, and humanitarian relief missions.

 France, the USA, and Japan are among several other countries that already have their military base in Djibouti.
 USA has Camp Lemonnier (USA's only permanent base in Africa) in Djibouti which is a few kilometers away from China’s new base.

 China is paying $20 million a year as rent for the Djibouti base.
 Chinese banks are major funders of at least 14 projects in Djibouti, valued at $14.4bn.

 China said to be planning to increase its marine corps' strength from 20,000 to 1 lac personnel for overseas deployment.

 China is also having its presence in the South China Sea.
-Although this area is claimed by many other countries and currently it is very hot cake all neighbouring countries of South China Sea.
+Although this area is claimed by many other countries and currently it is a very hot cake all neighbouring countries of the South China Sea.
 China’s army base in this sea can create a threat security threat to India.

 Concluding remarks is that with the help of "String of Pearls Project" China is trying to create a threat in the mind of the Asian countries so that it can emerge as the superpower in Asia and the whole world as well.
 But this is just one face of a coin; another face is that India is also setting a naval base in its surrounding countries so that any Chinese invasion can be tackled.